Amartus/yang2swagger/README.md

 Our tool supports:

+ * rpc - which are translated into POST operations
  * containers and lists - which are represented in RESTCONF data space URI and Swagger modules.
  * leafs and leaf lists - that are translated into Swagger models' attributes.
 Generator handles enums as well.
  * leafrefs - which are represented as model attributes with types of the refereed leafs
  * groupings - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritence structures
  * augmentations - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritence structures
+ * YANG modules documentation - which is added to generated swagger API specification

 In this project we use YANG parser from [OpenDaylight](https://www.opendaylight.org/) (ODL) yang-tools project.
 The generated Swagger specification is available as Java object or serialized either to YAML or JSON file.